 search "Cumberland Island National Seashore"

 Reservations can be made up to six months in advance.

 America the Beautiful Passes - DiscountsSenior and Access passholders are entitled to a 50% discount on camping fees at individual sites.
 The pass number can be entered on Recreation.gov at the time of reservation.
 The passholder must occupy the site.
 Present the pass in person, with ID at the Mainland Visitor Center during check in.

 Returning on the ferry?

-Campers staying at Sea Camp and Stafford Beach Campgrounds
+Campers staying at Sea Camp Campground

 Campers can make a special request to return on the 4:45 P.M. ferry by contacting the Ferry Office.
 Due to the likelihood that the 4:45 P.M. ferry will be full, these requests will be subject to availability.